Nothing ruins the thrill of sightseeing more than dragging around heavy

 You can usually find dedicated short-term luggage lockers near major tourist attractions, shopping districts, and transportation hubs.

-For example, in Paris, there is a French company called City Lockers Paris, a 100% automated baggage storage facility.
+For example, a French company called City Lockers Paris has a 100% automated baggage storage facility in Paris.
 Depending on the luggage storage companies, each will have different procedures on how you can access your bags, but the self-automated ones usually give you a personal access code to drop off and pick up your bags.

 11) Temporary Luggage Storage Service: (Airbnb for bags)